aditya1876/Dotfiles1/V_current/README.md

 ### Copy data from external Hard Disk
     - backup folder
+    - Update Wallpapers folder with content from external HDD
     - backup_secrets folder
         - .ssh/ should be copied to ~
         - copy profiles and profile.ini to ~/.mozilla/firefox/ (integrate profile.ini with backed updata)